VEHICLE BUYER'S GUIDE

 What are the most common G80 problems?+

-The most frequently reported Genesis G80 issues involve: ELECTRICAL SYSTEM, UNKNOWN OR OTHER, ENGINE, STEERING.
+The most frequently reported Genesis G80 issues involve: ELECTRICAL SYSTEM, UNKNOWN OR OTHER, ENGINE, SERVICE BRAKES.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research